bebaek/photodetector/README.md

     python -m unittest

-Conform to PEP8 and run linter:
+Conform to PEP 8 and check the code style:

     flake8